PotatoTech/gamepad-test-rs/README.md

 Copyright &#x00A9; 2021 PotatoTech

-gamepad-test-rs is licensed under the Apache 2.0 license.
+gamepad-test is licensed under the Apache 2.0 license.
 See [LICENSE][license-url] for more information.